THE FIRST RESURRECTION

 To him who overcomes and does my will to the end, I will give authority over the nations—“He will rule them with an iron scepter; he will dash them to pieces like pottery”—just as I have received authority from my Father.
 (Revelation 2:26,27)

 They will make war against the Lamb, but the Lamb will overcome them because he is Lord of lords and King of kings—and with him will be his called, chosen and faithful followers.
 (Revelation 17:14)

-We can understand from this that it is only the victorious saints who will participate in the first resurrection.
+We know from this that only the victorious saints will participate in the first resurrection.

 Also, those have not worshiped the beast or his image and had not received his mark.
 I do not believe everyone who only has made a profession of belief in Christ, and has not pressed forward to victory over sin and self-will, will fulfill these requirements.
 The “beast” is Antichrist.
 His spirit fills the civilized world today, especially the United States.
 The spirit of Antichrist is characterized especially by the pursuit of money.
 The pursuit of money is the worship of the god of money, of Antichrist.

 The self-will and self-fulfillment that is taught in America today is the spirit of Antichrist.
 The willingness to accept humanistic values, such as the “rights of people,” is of the spirit of Antichrist.
 The emphasis on sexual perversions and gender confusion is of the spirit of Antichrist.